emiloberg/liferay-ddmtool/README.md

 * Document & Media; Metadata Set Definitions and Document Type Definitions
 * All structures and templates for portlets you build yourself.

-### Common use cases

-* Putting structures and templates under **version control** (why this is a good thing needs no explanation).
-* When developing templates, having the Liferay DDM Tool in "watch mode" which **automagically uploads all changes to the (localhost) development server** so that changes are going into effect immediately.
-* **Settings up a new environment**, such as a new live server or a new development server.
-* **Deploying all structures and templates** from repository to the live server as a part of the release process.
-* Making sure that each environment has the same structures and templates with a little help from the diff function in the Liferay DDM Tool.

 ## Installation

 1. Make sure [Node.js](http://nodejs.org/) is installed by running `node -v` in your command line.
 If not, [install Node](http://nodejs.org/).